Have you ever wondered why each tip jar is at least half full at all times? Or why you’re very likely to participate in viral trends?

 All this is part of a broader social shopping and social commerce trend that is surely going to grow in the future.

-For example the brand Mutjutin uses videos where customers massage their dogs with the product they have purchased:
+For example the brand Mutjutin uses UGC videos where customers massage their dogs with the product they have purchased:

 Tactic 4: Keep Your Review Game Fresh